HCWDavid/hcwdavid.github.io/README.md

 <!-- Text can be **bold**, _italic_, or ~~strikethrough~~. -->

 ## Research Experience:
+**Quality of Exercises in Portable Device:** _(Sep.
+2021 - Now)_

+Supervised by Professor Meiyi Ma @Vanderbilt

+1. Used deep learning methods (RNN, CNN, attention) to analyze the signals of accelerameter and gyroscope data.
+2. Built a Siamese Neural Network to similarity comparison between two signals data: signal and anchor reference.

+_Categories_: Python (PyTorch, sklearn, matplotlib)

 **Effects of Emotion Regulation on Creativity:** _(Sep.
 2020 - Jun.
 2021)_

 Supervised by Professor Christopher Bauman @UCIrvine